Academic Warning and Academic Probation

 Students are encouraged to reflect critically on their academic performance each semester and to maintain a satisfactory grade point average (GPA).
 A student whose cumulative GPA falls between 2.7 and 3.0 at any time will receive a letter of academic warning and will be encouraged to meet with her or his academic advisor.
 A student whose cumulative GPA falls below 2.7, or who has a “C” in a DNP-required course, will be placed on academic probation and must meet with her or his academic advisor to develop a personal plan for improvement.

-Nurse Anesthesia students must maintain a cumulative GPA greater than 3.0.
-Any student whose cumulative GPA falls below a 3.0 at any time will receive a letter of academic warning and must meet with their academic advisor.
+Nurse Anesthesia students must maintain a minimum course average of 83% in every nurse anesthesia course.
+Any student whose minimum course average falls below a 83% at any time will receive a letter of academic warning and must meet with their academic advisor.

 PhD Program in Nursing Policy on Academic Warning/Academic Probation